zhangxiangliang/note-effective-javascript/chapter-01-accustoming-yourself-to-javascript/item-01-know-which-javascript-you-are-using.md

 # Know Which JavaScript You Are Using

+## Contents
-## If you want to write robust code that can be combined with a wide variety of code:
+### If you want to write robust code that can be combined with a wide variety of code:
 1. Never concatenate strict files and nonstrict files.
 2. Concatenate files by wrapping their boodies in immediately invoked function expressions.